darrencocco/anyconnect-client/README.md

 A HTTP server is used to provide the interface to the AnyConnect client, it defaults to http://localhost:5900/.

+It provides a SOCKS5 proxy on localhost:1080 which you can then tunnel your requests through.

 You will need to provide your own copy of the AnyConnect installer script (in the same directory as the Dockerfile) when you build it.
 Build with it with `docker build -t anyconnect-client .`